-Revenues are derived from franchise royalties, franchise fees, supplier incentives, advertising funds and convention funds and sales by Companyowned restaurants.
-The volume of supplier incentive revenues is dependent on the level of chain-wide retail sales, which are impacted by changes in comparable store sales and restaurant count, and the products sold to franchisees through third-party food distributors.
+Revenues are primarily derived from franchise royalties, franchise fees, supplier incentives, advertising funds and convention funds and sales by Company-owned restaurants.
+The volume of supplier incentive revenues is dependent on the level of chain-wide retail sales, which are impacted by changes in comparable store sales and restaurant count, as well as the products sold to franchisees through third-party food distributors.

-Total revenues for the three month period ended September 23, 2018 and for the same period in the prior fiscal year were \$3.0 million and \$5.4 million, respectively.
-The decrease in total revenues was driven by the reduction in the number of Company-owned stores and revenue recognized from defaulted area development agreements in the prior year, partially offset by advertising fund contributions and convention fund contributions that were previously recorded as an offset to franchise expenses before adoption of Topic 606.
+Total revenues for the three month period ended December 23, 2018 and for the same period in the prior fiscal year were \$3.2 million and \$4.2 million, respectively.
+Total revenues for the six month period ended December 23, 2018 were \$6.2 million compared to \$9.6 million in the same period in the prior fiscal year.
+The decrease in total revenues for the three and six month periods was primarily driven by the reduction in the number of Company-owned stores, partially offset by advertising fund contributions and convention fund contributions that were previously recorded as an offset to franchise expenses before adoption of Topic 606.